Enabling Multicast at interface level

 A single host transmitting an audio or video stream and ten hosts that want to receive this stream.
 In multicasting, the sending host transmits a single IP packet with a specific multicast address, and the 10 hosts simply need to be configured to listen for packets targeted to that address to receive the transmission.
 Multicasting is a point-to-multipoint IP communication mechanism that operates in a connectionless mode - hosts receive multicast transmissions by tuning in to them, a process similar to tuning in to a radio.

-Customer having his PC connected to wireless interface with subnet 192.* and is trying to the communicate printer on LAN subnet 172.* .
-Neither providing full (Allow) access to WLAN to LAN nor enabling IP helper (kbid=10132) did help .
-Packet capture suggests multicast packets are being dropped -
+Scenario: Customer having his PC connected to wireless interface with subnet 192.* and is trying to the communicate printer on LAN subnet 172.* .
+Neither providing full (Allow) access to WLAN to LAN nor enabling IP helper policy did help.
+Packet capture suggests multicast packets are being dropped.

-Enable multicast support on LAN and WAN interfaces.
+Enable multicast support on LAN and WLAN interfaces.

 - Click Manage in the top navigation menu.

-In the Edit Interface - X0 page, click on the Enable Multicast Support checkbox under Advanced tab (Siimilarly for WLAN )
+In the Edit Interface page, check mark on the Enable Multicast Support checkbox under Advanced tab and click OK at bottom to save the settings.

 Resolution for SonicOS 6.2 and Below